 Definitely the easiest way is of course Ferry.
 As I mentioned above, for sure you can get a ticket from Świnoujście or Ronne in Bornholm.
 I’m not sure if there are other routes, but here you can check the schedule and prices.

 In my case the journey was easy-peasy, because I was traveling from Lund, where I was on my first Erasmus.
 I had a direct train to Ystad.
 Journey lasts around 1h.
-Here you can check the schedule of region train and buses!
-I don’t remember the exact cost of ticket, but if you will travel frequently and often, I recommend you to buy a Jojo card.
+Here you can check the schedule of regional train and buses!
+I don’t remember the exact cost of the ticket, but if you will travel frequently and often, I recommend you to buy a Jojo card.
 You have to pay for this card, but then you will get really valuable discounts, especially if you are traveling in 2.

 A walk around the city